BVSc Veterinary Science

 Interviews

 All applicants to this course must attend an interview if invited and cannot receive an offer without attending an interview.
-Interviews will be held at Aberystwyth University at a time to be confirmed.
+Interviews will usually be held at Aberystwyth University in December.

-Invited applicants will be required to bring to the interview their passport (in some cases, another valid form of photo ID will be acceptable), original certificates for their GCSEs and (if already completed) A Levels or equivalent qualifications and reference lettersto cover the minimum work experience requirements as stated above.
+Invited applicants will be required to bring to the interview their passport (in some cases, another valid form of photo ID will be acceptable), original certificates for their GCSEs and (if already completed) A Levels or equivalent qualifications and reference letters to cover the minimum work experience requirements as stated in the Work Experience section above.

 Accreditation